EricTheToon/Fortlatro/README.md

 Battle Bus - Common - Gains 4 chips for each Joker during scoring

-Save The World - Rare - Gains 0.5x mult if you do not purchase anything at the shop resets if you do
+Save The World - Rare - Gains 0.5x mult if you do not purchase anything at the shop loses 0.25x if you do

 The Loop - Common - 1/4 chance to give each scored card Echo